Francis Plaza said Tuesday he does not remember shooting and killing his wife.

 Plaza, 51, a construction company draftsman and volunteer fireman, is on trial in York County Common Pleas Court on charges of first- and third-degree murder for the July 25, 2009, death of Michelle Plaza, 44, the mother of his three sons.
 Closing arguments are scheduled for today.

 Francis Plaza testified for almost two hours Tuesday in the county Judicial Center.
-He said he "blacked out" during an argument with his wife in the bedroom of
+He said he "blacked out" during an argument with his wife in the bedroom of their York Township apartment.

 Earlier in the evening, Plaza said he was "neatening" his chest of drawers before putting away some laundry he had done.
 He also was deliberating between going to New York to visit his sister and attending a fire training session the next day.